-Position the POWER RANGE knob to a value higher than the rated power of the RF source.
+Position the Power RANGE knob to a value higher than the rated power of the RF source.

-If the rated power to be measured is not known, place the POWER RANGE knob in the highest power position before turning on the power source.
+the Power RANGE knob in the highest power position before turning on the power source.

 RF power source.
-Rotate the POWER RANGE knob to the proper range for measuring and observe the point at which the
+Rotate the Power RANGE knob to the proper range for measuring and observe the point at which the

 wattmeter so that the arrow indicating power flow points toward which end of the transmission line?